top of page

 It has been said that there are only about 6 personal finance stories, with newspaper columns, finance blogs, and radio programs repeating them over and over.
 A handful of finance books, a pad & paper, and a few months should be sufficient to understand the basics, from income to expenses to debt to saving.
 And yet multitudes of people struggle with managing money, handling unexpected expenses, and saving for the future.

-Some of those choices might run counter to the way you have done things in the past.
+The "heavy lifting" of managing your financial life is recognizing what is most valuable now, what you want in the future, and what choices will make your life better both now and later.
+Some of those choices might be very different from the way you have done things in the past.
 That's ok.
 You may find that a belief that was really important to your younger self is not all that important any more.
 Still ok.
-Sometimes doing the best thing for your future is not all that convenient or fun.
-That's harder to do, but still ok.

 Timothy Iseler, CFP®